crudecomputer/hldr/README.md

 With some powerful, easy to read syntax and a single `hldr` command, you can have a well populated database in no time without setting up languages, dependencies, or verbose factory classes.

+See the corresponding [VS Code extension](https://github.com/kevlarr/vscode-hldr) for syntax highlighting examples.

 ## Usage